OpenNebula/docs/source/installation_and_configuration/containerized_deployment/reference.rst

 Network Ports
 -------------

-Internal container network (TCP/UDP) ports, which are expected to be exposed to the public:
+Internal container network (TCP/UDP) ports which are expected to be exposed to the public:

 +-----------+----------+------------------------+-----------------------------------------------------------------------------------------------------------------------+
 | Port      | Protocol | Service [*]_           |                     Description                                                                                       |